-Net cash provided by financing activities of \$129.4 million during the year ended December 31, 2018 consisted of the net proceeds of \$128.4 million from our public offering in March 2018 and \$1.0 million in proceeds from stock option and warrant exercises.
-Net cash provided by financing activities of \$113.9 million during the year ended December 31, 2017 reflected net proceeds received from our public offering of \$86.8 million in May 2017, \$26.7 million received from our atthe-market facilities with Cowen and \$0.4 million in proceeds from stock option exercises.
+Net cash provided by financing activities of \$18.1 million during the year ended December 31, 2020 consisted of the net proceeds received from our at-the-market facility with Cowen of \$17.8 million and \$319,000 in proceeds from stock option exercises.
+Net cash provided by financing activities of \$413,000 during the year ended December 31, 2019 consisted of proceeds from stock option exercises.